bjpop/website/linuxPerfEvents.markdown

 what is the official name?
 It could be "Performance Counters for Linux" or perhaps "Linux Perf Events".
 There is the kernel interface via syscalls, and then the user-space tool called "perf".

+One source of information is the [Unofficial Linux Perf Events Web-Page](http://web.eecs.utk.edu/~vweaver1/projects/perf-events), which is motivated by the lack of official documentation for the project.

 ## The perf command

 [A short tutorial on using the perf command](http://www.baptiste-wicht.com/2011/07/profile-applications-linux-perf-tools/)